Freezing – sperm, eggs and embryos

 Based on this table, for a 75% chance of having a baby, you will need an estimated minimum number of eggs at the following ages:

-Like any invasive procedure, egg freezing does come with associated risks.
-Vitrification, a process of snap freezing has been used for embryos for relatively longer period of time than for eggs.
-Egg freezing is a relatively new procedure and there is currently not a large number of studies to address long term implication of freezing eggs.
+Like any procedure, egg freezing does come with associated risks.
+Vitrification, a process of snap freezing, has been used for embryos for a longer time than for eggs.
+Egg freezing is a relatively new procedure and currently there is not a large number of studies to address long term implications of the process.

 Vitrification is an ultra rapid freeze method that bypasses ice crystal formation.
 Vitrification is reported to be a superior method of freezing than conventional slow freezing where survival rates range from 70-80% giving rise to increased rates in pregnancy outcome.